learn-co-curriculum/dsc-mle/README.md

 ## Limitations of MLE

-Consider a scenario where you get this sequence by total chance: [T,T,T,T,T].
+Consider a scenario where you get this sequence by total chance: [T, T, T, T, T].
 According to the derived MLE formula, the probability of seeing a head at 6th coin toss would be zero.
 This demonstrates how MLE heavily depends on past data to find the likelihood function.
-It also indicates that MLE is only a first step for Parameter Estimation.
+It also indicates that MLE is only a first step for parameter estimation.
 We shall come across more sophisticated approaches like Maximum Aposteriori Estimate (MAP) and Fully Bayesian Analysis.

 ## Additional Resources
-This section was pretty math heavy and included many new concepts like optimization, maximas and minimas, monotonicity and log functions.
+This section was pretty math heavy and included many new concepts like optimization, maximas and minimas, monotonicity, and log functions.
 With that, take some time to go through following resources to see more example of MLE calculation and get a deep dive into the underlying mathematical theory.

 * [Probability Concepts Explained: Maximum Likelihood Estimation](https://towardsdatascience.com/probability-concepts-explained-maximum-likelihood-estimation-c7b4342fdbb1) - Example for calculating MLE with normal distributions.
 * [IID Statistics: Independent and Identically Distributed ](https://www.statisticshowto.datasciencecentral.com/iid-statistics/)